rekky1aws/wii-menu-recreation/README.md

 	 + Touch the central zone to pause or unpause.
 	 + Touch the left knob to go to the previous track.
 	 + Touch the right knob to go to the next track.

+### JSimon
+Play the iconic game everyone knows : Simon; but in the web browser.
+Compare your scores with your friends.
+You can use the keyboard arrows to play.